logo

-Insomnia is a sleep disorder that affects millions of people around the world.
-It can have a major impact on your life, affecting your ability to concentrate, work productively, and maintain relationships.
+Insomnia is a sleep disorder that affects millions of people worldwide.
+It can have a major impact on one’s life, affecting one’s ability to concentrate, work productively, and maintain relationships.
 If you’re struggling with insomnia, it’s important to seek help from a qualified professional.

 Looking Glass NYC’s therapists specialize in treating people suffering from sleep disorders.
 We offer cognitive behavioral therapy for insomnia (CBT) to help you improve your insomnia and find a better way to live.
-CBT is an evidence-based approach to treating insomnia that helps patients identify and modify behaviors and thoughts that interfere with their sleep.
-Through CBT, our therapists works with you to develop healthy habits and routines that promote better sleep and, in turn, healthier lifestyles.
+CBT is an evidence-based approach to treating insomnia that helps patients change behaviors and thoughts that interfere with their sleep.
+Through CBT, our therapists work with you to develop healthy habits and routines that promote better sleep and, in turn, healthier lifestyles.

-If you’re suffering from insomnia, don’t wait any longer; get help today!
-With Looking Glass NYC’s therapist’s expertise in CBT and other treatments for sleep disorders, you can begin to take control of your sleep patterns and improve your quality of life.
-Let’s get started!
+With Looking Glass NYC’s therapist’s expertise in CBT and other types of therapy for sleep disorders, you can begin to take control of your sleep patterns and improve your quality of life.

 Signs You May Need Insomnia Therapy